It took me awhile to find the perfect pumpkin soup, I tried loads of variations.

 - Remove the sage leaves.

 - Puree the soup (in batches if necessary) in your blender or food processor until creamy and no chunks remain.
+Alternately, you could use an immersion blender right in the pot.

 - Return to your saucepan and add the remaining ingredients.